Expanding Apprenticeships with American Apprenticeships Work

 The Outcome

 Neshe Consulting leveraged its subject matter expertise and strong connections in the apprenticeship ecosystem to help AAW meet its goals.
 We first provided logistical, regulatory, and administrative support to ensure AAW could register with the Massachusetts Division of Apprentice Standards.
-Next, we partnered with key stakeholders, such as regional workforce boards, trade organizations, and nonprofits to strengthen the program’s viability and sustainability.
+Next, we engaged with key stakeholders, such as regional workforce boards, trade organizations, and nonprofits to strengthen the program’s viability and sustainability.
 Finally, after significant research and market analysis, we facilitated relationships with local employers interested in implementing apprenticeships.